Major in Business Administration

 FIN 433 PORTFOLIO MANAGEMENT (3)

-Provides comprehensive and detailed examination of equity investment portfolio strategies for individuals and institutions.
+Provides comprehensive and detailed examination of investment portfolio strategies for individuals and institutions.
 Portfolio strategies covered include strategic and tactical asset allocation and indexing.
-Other topics covered include investment policy, diversification, stock selection and stock screening.
-Prerequisites: FIN 333; senior status and major in BUAD, ECON or FIN minor.
+Other topics covered include investment policy, diversification, stock screening, and asset selection.
+Prerequisites: FIN 423; senior status; and major standing in BUAD or ECON or minor standing in FIN.

 FIN 435 INTERNATIONAL FINANCE (3)